Caregiver training, support and guidance

 Reporting child abuse, mandatory reporting requirements, missing child guidance, suicide prevention and crisis intervention, emergency planning and preparedness, fire safety training and safe sleep information.

 All potential resource parents, relative resource parents, adoptive parents or guardians are required to complete Resource and Adoptive Family Training (RAFT) to become certified providers for children in foster care.
-Orientation training is required as part of the certification process, but is also available to help you determine if foster care is the right step for you and your family.
+Orientation training is required as part of the certification process, but is also available to help you decide if foster care is the right step for you and your family.
 You can also learn more about foster care before attending Orientation.

 Certified foster care providers are required to renew their certification every two years.
 Free, ongoing training is available in a variety of formats.